anchore/quill/README.md

 $ quill sign <path/to/binary> --key <path/to/PEM/key> --cert <path/to/PEM/cert>
 ```

+## Not supported
+- interacting with the keychain
+- multiple code directories / multiple digest hashes

 ## TODO

 - [x] unit tests
 - [x] codesign comparison tests
 - [x] ad-hoc signing entrypoint
-- [ ] allow for multiple certs to be provided
+- [ ] allow for cert chain to be provided and verified
 - [x] fix: code signature offset for larger binaries
-- [ ] add signing requirements derived from cert input
+- [ ] add signing requirements derived from cert chain input
 - [ ] add signing requirements from user input
 - [ ] add signing entitlements from usr input
-- [ ] fix: signing with cms (fails codesign validation currently)
 - [ ] add support for universal binaries (partially done, needs to wrap the signing function)
+- [ ] Check that input 509 certs have the v3 extensions necessary for codesigning
+- [ ] Support pkcs12 envelopes instead of key + cert input

 *Future opportunities*
-- could this be integrated with gon?
 - could this also perform notarization?
 - could we add windows signing support?